dustball/fastbrain/README.md

 * C++ 11
 * Grunt - https://www.npmjs.com/package/grunt

-Run "grunt" from the command line to build.
+Run `grunt` from the command line to build.
+The default target will watch the C++ files and automatically recompile the executable as you edit the code.
+This is intended to make development easier and more fun.
+In a seperate terminal window, run `./loop.bash` to repeatedly run the executable over and over.
+If the code compiles successfully, grunt will `kill -9` the process.

 CC flags optimized for cclang (Mac OSX).

 # Sample Output